Labor, Delivery, and Postpartum Care

 - Breast milk is easier to digest than formula.

-How does breastfeeding my baby benefit me?
+How does breastfeeding benefit me?

 Breastfeeding is good for you for the following reasons: